vmindru/reinstall-server/README.md

 Role Variables
 --------------

     reinstall_ks_url: URL to your kickstart file
     reinstall_vmlinuz_url: URL to your vmlinuz file
     reinsatll_initrd_url: URL to your initird file
+    reinstall_grub_root: default disk to reinstall on
+    reinstall_grub_ks_url: variable used for a prompt during manual execution, used to avoid accidental reinstalls
+    reinstall_additioanl_kernel_params: additioanl parameters to be passed to linux section of grub entry

 Example Playbook
 ----------------